usnistgov/nist-mud/README.md

 Specific copyrights for code that has been re-used from other open source projects are noted in the source files as appropriate.

-Please acknowledge our work if you find this code useful.
+Please acknowledge our work if you re-use this code or design.

 ## Credits ##